How to Claim Work Injury Compensation for Work Accidents

 - Report the injury to your employer as soon as possible.
 Your employer should pay your medical leave wages and medical expenses.

-- Your employer will also report the accident to MOM, and MOM will send you a claim application form.
+- Your employer will also report the accident to MOM.

-- If you wish to make the claim, you will need to go for a medical assessment to assess the extent of your incapacity.
+- You will then need to go for a medical assessment to assess the extent of your incapacity.

 - You must attend all medical appointments for the medical assessment.
 Otherwise, your claim may be suspended.